Fullmeals.

 Step 1: Dice the Onion

-Start by finely dicing one large onion.
+Start by finely one large onion.

 Step 2: Sauté Onions

 Heat 1 tablespoon of butter and 1 tablespoon of olive oil in a large pot.
-Add the diced onions and stir.
+Add the onions and stir.
 Cover the pot, turn the heat down, and let the onions brown gently and soften for about , stirring occasionally to ensure even browning.
 The goal is a smooth masala without blending.

 Step 3: Prepare Beans